 - From the Grotto, proceed 10 yards down Paige Run and arrive at Table Falls

 Table Falls can be photographed from many angles, but I have a few standby shots I always try to get when I’m there.

-From further downstream you can capture more of the movement of the current.
+From downstream, you can capture the falls as well as the movement of the current on Paige Run.

 And from the side, standing on the bank of Paige Run, is the best bet as far as keeping your feet dry.

-I’d be remiss if I didn’t again mention the Grotto right above the falls, as this is one of my favorite spots in all the Quehanna Wild Area.
+I’d be remiss if I didn’t again mention the Grotto right above the Table Falls, as this is one of my favorite spots in all the Quehanna Wild Area.

 Exploring Paige Run Above Red Run Road

 Once you’ve had your fill of Table Falls and the Grotto, there are a seemingly endless series of off-trail cascades to explore above Red Run Road, should you have the desire.

 No true waterfalls to see, but non-stop cascades weaving their way through a ravine of boulders and laurel.

 Hiking to Table Falls in the Winter